-But with all of the concern about cholesterol and fat in the diet, it seems that shellfish have gotten a bad reputation as a major source of dietary cholesterol, leading many to reduce their intake of shellfish in order to protect their heart health.
+Monitoring cholesterol levels is important because it’s a controllable risk factor for heart disease.
+But with all of the concern about cholesterol and fat in the diet, it seems that shellfish have earned a bad reputation along the way as a major source of dietary cholesterol.
+This had led many people to reduce their intake of shellfish in order to protect their heart health.

 However, cholesterol from our food can basically be ignored.
 The more important risk factor for elevated cholesterol is excess intake of saturated fat (specifically animal-based saturated fat) not to mention being overweight, having low dietary fiber and other uncontrollable factors like age and genetics.

 Shellfish, which are low in saturated fat, are a great source of heart healthy protein.
 Rich in omega-3 fatty acids, shellfish are actually a healthy alternative to other meats and poultry.

 If you like oysters, crabs and mussels, you’ll be happy to know that they can be incorporated into a heart healthy diet.
 As they say, there are plenty of fish in the sea, and with a little meal planning, it can be easy to work these foods into a healthy eating plan.

 These raw bar mainstays can be definitely worked into some healthy options at home.
 Oysters are loaded with iron, B12, phosphorus and zinc, but be mindful of chargrilled oysters, which are packed with extra calories from the not-so great-fats from butter.